scipy-india/proposal-reviewing/guidelines.md

 ## Guidelines for Proposal Submission

 ### 1. How We Select Proposals
+Our monthly meetups feature a variety of session formats, including 25-minutes (20 minutes talk, followed by a 5-minute Q&A), 5-10 minutes (lightning) talks, BoF, sprints, etc. Your proposal should be related to **Scientific-Python** or **Scientific-computing**, and must focus on Free and Open Source Software (FOSS)—not on proprietary or closed-source tools.
+We are also not interested in sponsored or promotional talks.
+The goal is to share knowledge, experiences, and ideas—not to pitch products or services.
+If you're interested in hiring, please reach out to us at aditijunej7@gmail.com and/or agriyakhetarpal@outlook.com to post your opportunity on our website (section: job board) instead.

+We especially welcome talks or sessions that share: stories and lessons from using or building Free and Open Source Software (FOSS) for research in India, experiences/learnings of people in India contributing to or maintaining open-source projects, collaborations between Indian individuals or organizations and foreign open-source projects/initiatives, and other related areas.

-We have both 25-minutes (20 minutes for the talk, followed by a 5-minute Q&A) and 5-minutes (lightning) talks in our monthly meetups.
-Your talk proposal should be **Python-related**.
-Our audience consists largely of Python beginners, but advanced topics are also welcome if you explain them in a way that's accessible.
-If your topic requires specific knowledge, **clearly mention any prerequisites** in your proposal.
+Our audience is largely composed of beginners, but advanced topics are welcome—as long as they are presented in an accessible way.
+If your talk requires specific prior knowledge, clearly mention any prerequisites in your proposal.

 Even if your idea is still in development, submit a proposal!
 We're available to provide feedback and suggestions.
 Don't worry about communication skills or English fluency—our focus is on the content, and we're happy to help you refine your talk.